Fraxul/hmdcam/README.md

 - Distortion-corrected monoscopic and stereoscopic views positioned in 3d space
 - Depth-mapped stereoscopic views to support off-axis viewing and multiview stitching
   - Both horizontal (left-right) and vertical (top-bottom) stereo pairs are supported
-  - This requires an additional discrete GPU or VPUs for processing, since the Jetson iGPU isn't powerful enough.
+  - Depending on your camera configuration and platform, this may require an additional discrete GPU or VPU for processing.
+  - Supports multiple depth processing backends:
+    - Nvidia VPI 2.0 on the Jetson's integrated GPU (requires JetPack 5.0.2+, Orin or Xavier modules only)
+    - OpenCV+CUDA on an separate Nvidia discrete GPU
+    - Luxonis DepthAI VPU modules
 - Configuration menu with built-in calibration tools
 - Remote viewing via RTSP (embedded live555 server + nvenc)
 - Remote debugging via RDMA-over-Infiniband (`rdma-client` binary)